 Upcycled Pollinator House

-We think that an important part of raising funds and awareness for environmental protection is listening to our Flow community to ensure that we are making the greatest impact possible.
-So we're asking you to help us decide which environmental protection organisation to support with these generous donations.
+We believe that an important part of raising funds and awareness for our tiny environmental champions is to listen to our Flow community to ensure that we are making the greatest impact possible.

 Here at Flow, we are inspired by bees and endeavour to take a leaf (or petal) from their book.
-We strive to do business in a regenerative, ethical and sustainable manner.
+We strive to do business in a regenerative, ethical and sustainable manner, and have joined the global movement of like-minded people using business for as a force for good as a Certified B Corporation®.

 The 'Flow on effect' isn’t just confined to donations and can be found in every decision Flow makes as a company.